AndreasChristensen89/resto-booking-system/README.md

 * Email is sent when a booking is accepted or declined
 * Email is sent when a message is sent on the contact page
     * Host email is set as CC
+* Email is sent when a User double books, meaning that two or more bookings are overlapping

 # Admin setup